23f1001691/github-user-created-002/README.md

 1. Open the deployed GitHub Pages site in your browser.
 2. Enter a GitHub username in the input field.
 3. Click the "Get Info" button.
-4. The account creation date will be displayed below the form.
+4. The account creation date and age will be displayed below the form.
 5. You can optionally use the `token` query parameter.
 Example: `https://your-github-username.github.io/github-user-info/?token=YOUR_GITHUB_TOKEN`
 6. A status message will appear above the result indicating the progress of the lookup.